"If

 In my 50s, after layoffs hit three-fourths of my plants

-workers, I applied in person to some 500 firms.
-The results?
+workers, I applied to 500 firms.
+Results?
 Three interviews.
-One
+No job.

-replied I didnt meet minimum requirements!
-Age was the only visible reason.
+years.)
+But the employer replied I didnt meet minimum requirements.
+Age was the only

 I needed work.
 We had bills to pay and food to buy.
-But few companies
+But I learned few

-Finally I got "temporary" self-employment as a traveling vendor in a major
+Finally we got self-employment as traveling vendors in a major discount chain.
+Each

 So we worked "harder, smarter, and longer."
 We created new products, and

 spent 5 to 6 days in most stores instead of 4.
-Our income increased.
-One year we won our
+One year we won our companys

-companys "national sales team of the year" award.
-But we could only earn
+"national sales team of the year" award.
+But we could only earn money by

-that money by traveling, and all our traveling expenses had to come out of it.
-That made
+traveling, and all our traveling expenses had to come out of it.
+That made living very

-We managed the money we had well.
-But, without a regular job, our debts
+difficult.
+We managed the money we had well, yet our debts continued to mushroom.

 Many of my laid-off co-workers will never own homes again.
 Few will